 - Chicago, Illinois on March 29th.
 To view a video of the event and access meeting materials, please click here.

-Our “kick-off meeting” was held in Washington, DC on January 20, 2016.
+The Department also hosted a “kick-off meeting” for the consent-based siting effort in Washington, DC on January 20, 2016.
 You can find more information, including a summary and video of the event here.

 Written comments submitted as part of the Invitation for Public Comment, along with input from the eight public meetings, are documented in this Draft Summary of Public Input Report.
 The Department is soliciting comments on the draft report to ensure the content accurately reflects the input we receive, as well as to provide the opportunity for additional comments.
 Please send your comments to email@example.com or learn more about our request for public comment on the draft report in the Federal Register.
 The comment period ends on October 30, 2016.
 We are currently reviewing comments and integrating feedback into the final version of the report, to be issued later this year.
 Please check back soon!

 If you are unable to attend a public meeting or would like to further discuss ideas for consent-based siting, please email us at firstname.lastname@example.org to begin a conversation.
 We will do our best to accommodate requests and help arrange additional opportunities to engage.